 - Shredded mozzarella cheese

-- Serve with: low carb bread (our fave is SOLA! use code ’10Briana’ for 10% off + free shipping on their website), pork rinds, veggies like celery, cucumbers or bell peppers for dipping.
+- Serve with: low carb bread, pork rinds, veggies like celery, cucumbers or bell peppers for dipping.

 Should I Use Dry Seasonings in Spinach Artichoke Dip?